coin-or/Gravity/examples/MachineLearning/Supervised/LiDAR/README.md

 To run the MIQCPs with [Gurobi](http://www.gurobi.com), please install it on your system first.

-Then, simply follow the instructions to compile Gravity [here](https://github.com/coin-or/Gravity/blob/master/INSTALL.md) then run using the following command:
+Then, simply follow the instructions to compile Gravity [here](https://github.com/coin-or/Gravity/blob/master/INSTALL.md) then run using the following command (If you're having trouble with the installation, follow the steps described in [here](https://github.com/coin-or/Gravity/blob/LiDAR/.travis.yml)):

 For Registration: